dhackelman/jersey_history/README.md

-React / Firebase Web tool to search history of player jerseys by #.
+React / Firebase Web tool to show history of player jerseys by #.